opoplawski/ansible-pfsense/README.md

         [Default: False]
         type: bool

+- purge_rule_separators
+        delete all the rule separators that are not defined into aggregated_rule_separators [Default: False]
+        type: bool

 - purge_rules
         delete all the rules that are not defined into aggregated_rules [Default: False]
+        type: bool

+- purge_vlans
+        delete all the vlans that are not defined into aggregated_vlans [Default: False]
         type: bool